Blue Country

-Blue Country is the 13th French studio album by Joe Dassin.
+Blue Country is the 13th and final French studio album by Joe Dassin.
 It was issued by CBS Records.

 The album was released either in 1979 or January 1980.
 It marked Joe Dassin's final French album released during his lifetime.
 Blue Country featured a collaboration with American singer-songwriter Tony Joe White and also received an English-language release, which was the only one in Dassin's career, titled Home Made Ice Cream.